Metwas/Metwas/README.md

 <br/>
 🎨 Art is a great past-time and self-realization hobby of mine.
 <br/>
-🎮 Ofcourse gaming is also great hobbie of mine, particularly real-time stategy games.
+🎮 Ofcourse gaming, particularly real-time stategy games.

 #